 Did you know that cheesecake supposedly originated in ancient Greece and was served at the first Olympic Games?
-The oldest existing written recipe is credited to Roman politician Marcus Cato around the first century B.C
+The oldest existing written recipe is credited to Roman politician Marcus Cato around the first century B.C.

-Fast forward to today, I find myself sitting in a cafe with a cup of steaming hot coffee and a piece of Japanese cheese cake, feeling like I’m eating a slice of history.
-The reason for this?
-Just have a look at the Instagram feed of ‘Just.Cheesecakes’!
+Fast forward to today, I find myself sitting in a cafe with a cup of steaming hot coffee and a piece of Japanese cheesecake, feeling like I’m eating a slice of history.
+On that note, today I am specifically dreaming of a slice from ‘Just Cheesecakes’ from Aizawl.

-My name is Amelia Lalremdiki, born and brought up in Aizawl.
+Amelia: My name is Amelia Lalremdiki, born and brought up in Aizawl.
 I recently finished my Masters in Mass Communication.
 My interest in baking stems from a deeply rooted love for food.

-Tell us about your venture, Just Cheesecakes.
+Imtee: Tell us about your venture, Just Cheesecakes.
 What’s so special about it?

 “It first started as a hobby, served as a dessert in countless gatherings with friends and family.”

-Just Cheesecakes was launched on 9th September, 2017.
+Amelia: Just Cheesecakes was launched on 9th September 2017.
 My aim is simple; provide the best cheesecake, without compromising on the quality.
 I am currently working from my kitchen, but I’m hoping to give the brand its own commercial space.
 It is purely a passion project and I’m aiming to create a culture around it.
 I want it to be more than just a ‘cake brand’, so I’m giving it a personality.
 I have another venture called ‘Occasional Nerd’ with Matthew Sailo, an online media platform where we aim to celebrate and promote individuality and culture through different art forms.

-I love the freedom that comes with being an entrepreneur, being able to make your own decisions and building your brand exactly the way you want to.
+Amelia: I love the freedom that comes with being an entrepreneur, being able to make your own decisions, and building your brand exactly the way you want to.
 I cannot imagine myself holding down a 9 to 5 job and with the power of social media, building what you want is at your fingertips.
 The possibilities are endless, so I’m aiming to capitalize on its influence.

-What are the biggest challenges you’ve faced so far in this business?
+Imtee: What are the biggest challenges you’ve faced so far in this business?

-My biggest challenge is entering a saturated market with limited customers and distinguishing my brand from my competitors.
+Amelia: My biggest challenge is entering a saturated market with limited customers and distinguishing my brand from my competitors.
 I’ve learned that quality speaks for itself, so I give my best with every box that I sell.
-My main marketing is through social media; I’ve learnt the importance of public relations and being consistent in your marketing platforms to remind people of your presence in a densely populated space.
+My main marketing is through social media; I’ve learned the importance of public relations and being consistent in your marketing platforms to remind people of your presence in a densely populated space.

-Where can we buy them?
+Imtee: Where can we buy them?
 What are the price ranges and, any special mention about your cakes?

 Thank you so much, R&L for getting in touch with me and giving me the opportunity to be featured on your blog.
 I am so glad to be part of such a positive community and I celebrate the team for your vision.
 I wish you the best in all your future endeavors and will support you in whatever way I can.